 God has kept us here in the centre of the city to serve the diverse community that resides here: artists, families, professionals, the homeless, singles, athletes, scholars, and international students.

-In recent years, Tenth has launched new sites in Kitsilano and East Vancouver.
+In recent years, Tenth has launched new sites in Kerrisdale, East Vancouver, and UBC.
 Across our history, nearly fifty churches can trace their roots directly or indirectly to Tenth Church.

 Tenth has always been committed to generously supporting local and international missions.
 We are especially passionate about advocating on behalf of children and women vulnerable to the sex trade in places like Cambodia, supporting orphans in China, developing younger emerging Christian leaders, and helping people live out their faith in their homes and places of work.